nathanmalishev/npm_module_starter/README.md

-A very basic npm module starter, with babel.
+A very basic npm module starter, with babel es2015 & eslint with the preset standard.
 When ready to push run `yarn build` then `npm publish`
-Or use a travis file and turn tags on
+Alternatively you could use a travis file, with tags and publish releases through github.